PiyushDatta/DattaBot/README.md

 -   Have fun learning more about AI
 -   Read/learn/implement papers (and any form of research)
--   Contribute back all of this research and implementation back to the community
+-   Contribute back all of this research and implementation back to the open source community

 # Goals

 -   Fully open source - weights and all
 -   Accessible to anyone and everyone, and can run on their own machines (don't need to hit an endpoint or give data away to a third party)
--   Make it work well on 1 single gpu (yes, just 1)
 -   Make it the one of the best agents/models in the world
--   To make the above true we have to find novel ideas
+-   To make the above true, we have to find novel ideas

 # License